mantidproject/mantidimaging/docs/release_notes/next.rst

 - #1643 : Deprecations in GitHub actions
 - #1726, #1728 : Use FilenameGroup for Load Dataset
 - #1754 : Migrate Centos7 and Ubuntu18 Docker images from DockerHub to GitHub Container Registry
+- #1757 : CLI log level only on to mantidimaging